andlo/mycroft-skills-list-gitbook/skills/skill-hello-world.MycroftAI.md

 ---
-description: Introductory Skill so that Skill Authors can see how a Mycroft Skill is put together
+description: 'Introductory Skill so that Skill Authors can see how a Mycroft Skill is put together'
 ---

 ### _skill-hello-world.MycroftAI_